-The following example will calculate the absolute value of a negative floating number:
+The following example demonstrates how the ABS() function can be used to obtain the absolute value of a negative number: